 Student and Instructor Success Analytics (SISA) is a program in UW-IT’s Academic Experience Design & Delivery (AXDD) unit.
-SISA’s mission is to improve the student and instructor experience through online tools and analytics powered by cutting-edge data science.
+SISA’s mission is to improve the student and instructor experience through analytics applications and cutting-edge data science.
 Each year, we recount the progress on the past year’s objectives and discuss our objectives for the upcoming year.

-1. Launch Compass, a student success advising dashboard, and expand RAD
+1. Launch Compass, a student success advising dashboard for OMA&D

-In 2019, AXDD and OMA&D began a partnership that aimed to increase student retention in Educational Opportunity Program students, which led to the development of RAD.
-Currently, this tool is accessed via a link in Compass, a homegrown advising platform that includes detailed student information and notes from advising appointments.
+In 2019, AXDD and OMA&D began a partnership that aimed to increase student retention in the Educational Opportunity Program and other vulnerable students, which led to the development of RAD.
+Currently, this tool is accessed via a link in Compass, a legacy homegrown advising platform that includes detailed student information and notes from advising appointments.
 Despite the usefulness of the tool, the technology that powers Compass needs to be modernized.
-Working closely with OMA&D advisers and their leadership, AXDD will redesign and pilot a new Compass, with a goal of launching the tool Autumn 2022.
+Working closely with OMA&D advisers and their leadership, AXDD will redesign and pilot a new Compass, with a goal of launching the tool in Autumn 2023.
 In the short term, a redesigned Compass with new and improved features will greatly benefit OMA&D, which supports the students who struggle the most with finishing a degree at UW.
 It is important to note, this is also an opportunity to lay a foundation for developing a campus-wide student success platform that replaces the outdated tools advisers are currently utilizing.
 Conversations with UW-IT leadership with regard to this prospect is another SISA objective.